 You will receive UW-Madison in-residence credit for all coursework completed on a UW-Madison study abroad program, with the exception of programs offered in collaboration with the College of Engineering.
-UW-Madison departmental course numbers and titles (course equivalents) are recorded on your official UW-Madison transcript, and grades earned are calculated in your UW-Madison cumulative grade point average.
+UW-Madison departmental course numbers and titles (course equivalents) are recorded on your official UW-Madison transcript.
+Grades earned are calculated in your UW-Madison cumulative grade point average.

-All courses taken as part of your program will be reported on your UW-Madison transcript.
+All courses taken on your program are reported on your UW-Madison transcript.

-Work closely with our staff, your Academic Advisor(s), and on-site program staff (if applicable for your program) to identify program courses that align with your academic goals.
+Work closely with us, your Academic Advisor(s), and on-site program staff (if applicable for your program) to identify program courses that align with your academic goals.

 This is an accordion element with a series of buttons that open and close related content panels.